246. Public officers of companies

 (2) The individual representative under subsection (1) must be-

-(b) appointed by the company or by an agent or legal practitioner who has authority to appoint such a representative for the purposes of a tax Act;
+(b) appointed by the company or by an agent or legal practitioner who has authority to appoint such a representative for the purposes of a tax Act; and

-(3) If a public officer is not appointed as required under this section, the public officer is the director, company secretary or other officer of the company that SARS designates for that purpose.
+(3) If a public officer is not appointed as required under this section, the public officer is regarded to be-

 (4) A company that has not appointed a public officer is subject to a tax Act as if a tax Act did not require the public officer to be appointed.